 All of the skills and knowledge I possess today came from the many teachers I have worked with.
 I hold a Diploma in Equine Psychology with distinction from Oxford College, as well as a Diploma in Equine Studies with honours from University of Guelph.

-I am a creator in many forms; in addition to working with animals, I am also a folk singer-songwriter, poet, and artist.
+I am a creator in many forms, and in addition to working with animals, I am also a folk singer-songwriter, playing the Banjo, Guitar, and Mandolin.